This page is part of © FOTW Flags Of The World website

 Maltese cross

-Please note that the flag of the Grand Master of the (Sovereign Military) Order of Malta (as illustrated above) carries a true Maltese cross, however, the flag of the Order shows a plain white cross throughout on red, so the Editors suggest a degree of caution before using this phrase – see ‘cross throughout’.
+Please note that the flag of the Grand Master of the (Sovereign Military) Order of Malta (as illustrated above) carries a true Maltese cross, however, the flag of the Order shows a plain white cross throughout on red (as illustrated below), so the editors suggest a degree of caution before using this phrase – see ‘cross throughout’.

 CROSS OF THE ORDER OF ST JAMES